S0NM/selenium-demo/README.md

 # web-summary-tool

-## How to setup Chromium in Streamlit Cloud
+## How to setup Chrome in Streamlit Cloud
 ## 1. Make sure you have newest debian chrome packages
 Step 1: Create **apt.keys** and copy key from url:https://dl.google.com/linux/linux_signing_key.pub
 ```